armandofox/audience1st/_posts/2020-02-18-reserved-seating.md

 5. A box office agent importing a will-call list from a third-party vendor such as Goldstar or TodayTix.

-During seat selection, hovering over any seat shows its seat number, and clicking on a seat selects or un-selects it.
+During seat selection, hovering over any seat shows its seating zone and label, and clicking on a seat selects or un-selects it.
 If the patron selects an accessible seat, a pop-up appears asking them to ensure they really need the accommodation.
 You can change the wording of this pop-up on the \[Options screen\]({% post_url 2017-11-04-sitewide-options %}).